 Under capitalism, everything is game.
-Whether human life, labor power, earth, knowledge, ideas, thought or other abstract concepts: if it can be bought, sold, traded, invested in or speculated on, it becomes commodified.
-Once absorbed by capital circulation each are disciplined to the rigors of value creation.
-Profit for the sake of profit then becomes the meaning of life and the market economy becomes the precious womb.
-As such, the capitalist will go to great lengths to defend her virtue.
-The most painstaking measures are followed to open more and more markets; the velocity must increase continually.
-Law and order is needed and society, in turn, becomes organized to this end.
-Not for the good of humanity but in the name of surplus-value does the capitalist issue his decree.
+Whether human life, labor power, earth, knowledge, ideas, thought or other abstract concepts: if it can be bought, sold, traded, invested in or speculated on it becomes commodified.
+Once absorbed by capital circulation all things are disciplined to the rigors of value creation.
+Profit for the sake of profit then becomes the bread of life and the market economy becomes the precious womb.
+Any decent capitalist will go to great lengths to defend and define this virtue.
+His sustained success depends on it.
+He realizes that the aggregate of capital must open up more and more markets, search for more and more resources; he also knows the velocity of his capital must increase continually.
+But passions cannot grantee these things alone.
+The capitalist needs law and order.
+Society, in turn, becomes organized not for the good of humanity but in the name of surplus-value.
+This is how the capitalist issues his orders.
+Treat it as such.

-The genius of God’s social order rests in his law and contained therein are buffers against oppression.
+The genius of God’s social order also rests in law.
+Unlike the capitalist they contain buffers against oppression.
 Each decree from God is for society at large, for government of nations.
 For example, his weekly Sabbath of rest is a labor law, for man and animal.
 On this day no work can be done.
 Every 50 years is a year of release, every debt is freed.
 Every 7th year the land is to rest and regenerate agriculturally.
 The means of production are to be held in common and can not be held privately by anybody.
 Just weights and measures must be used.
 Provisions are made that after a term of service a worker may leave his employment, and with means of production.
 And so on.
 If applied, the law of God would utterly destroy capitalism over night.

 …I teach you the laws and customs that you are to observe in the land you are to enter and make your own.
 Keep them, observe them, and they will demonstrate to the peoples your wisdom and understanding.
 When they come to know of all these laws they will exclaim, “No other people is as wise and prudent as this great nation.”
 And indeed, what great nation is there that has its gods so near as Yahweh our God is to us whenever we call to him?
 And what great nation is there that has laws and customs to match this whole Law that I put before you today?
 (Deuteronomy 4:5-8)